dstackai/dstack.github.io/docs/gpt-2.md

     dstack-runner.exe start
     ```

-!!! warning "Runner requires Docker"
+!!! warning "Docker is required"
     `dstack-runner` requires that either the standard Docker or the NVIDIA's Docker is installed and running on the
     machine.

-## 2. Install CLI
+## Step 2: Install CLI

 Now, that the runners are ready, we can install the `dstack` CLI to run workflows on these runners.